gerin-puig/ParkingProject_iOS/README.md

 - date and time of parking (use system date/time)

 App allows the user to input the parking location in two ways:
-- enter street name [In this case the app should obtain location coordinates using geocoding]
+- enter street name
-- use current location of the device [In this case the app uses reverse geocoding to obtain street address]
+- use current location of the device
-After accepting and verifying all information, all parking information must be saved to database.
+After accepting and verifying all information, all parking information is saved to database.

 View Parking
  -> Details are previous parking are showcased in detail.